react-dnd/react-dnd/README.md

 ### Drag Source API

-Specifies drag behavior of a component in this object.
+Implement to specify drag behavior of a component.

-* `beginDrag()` — return value must contain `item` with an object representing your data and may also contain `dragPreview: Image`, `dragOrigin: DragOrigins`.
+* `beginDrag()` — return value must contain `item` with an object representing your data and may also contain `dragPreview: Image`, `dragAnchors`.

 * `canDrag()` — optionally decide whether to allow dragging.